Day 03 (S2)

 Rina used her eldritch blast - a sickly green bolt of magic - and hit the creature.

-Immediately following the hit, Rina feels something strange happen within her.
-She feels her magic, bound to her soul, begin to rip away from her.
+Immediately following the hit, Rina felt something strange happen within her.
+She felt her magic, bound to her soul, begin to rip away from her.
 The pain of a soul being torn to shreds, her life flashing before her.
 The inner core of her being shattered.
 Then, she felt only emptiness.
 The magic was gone, leaving a feeling of an open wound in her soul.
 She could not help but fall to her knees and cry in pain and fear.

 The creature then pulsed its magic again, but this time the 4 dead men's bodies began to rise up.
 They then attempted to fight the 3 closest party members.